 - Guangren si 广仁寺 (Lama si 喇嘛寺)

-Even the temples listed above weren’t necessarily temple groups as such—many were folk groups named after their neighbourhood temple, though some priests might take part.
+Even the temple names listed above didn’t necessarily mean that their members were clerics—many were folk groups named after their neighbourhood temple, though some priests might take part.

 City groups before the 1950s.
 Source: Jiaoxiang 1983/3, p.11.